Setting a due date

-When a project contains an item that is overdue, you'll be able to see this from the project dashboard.
+When a project contains an item that is overdue, you'll be able to see this from the project's view.
 The project that contains an overdue item will have a red outline, and the name of the project will be red.
-You'll also see a notification in your project dashboard informing you of how many of your projects are overdue.
+You'll also see a notification in the project's view informing you of how many of your projects are overdue.

 Once you've opened a project with overdue items, head to the content hub to get more information on the due date that has passed, and see which item it belongs to.

 The overdue date will show in red in the content hub.